dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 Gatsby uses GraphQL for loading data into React components when it's needed.
 More importantly, it will handle many of your data transformation when generating the site, not when the pages are loaded.

-If you're not familiar with it, you can look here to learn [how to use GraphQL](https://www.howtographql.com/).
+If you're not familiar with it, you can follow our guide to [building an instagram clone with GraphQL and Auth0](https://auth0.com/blog/building-an-instagram-clone-with-graphql-and-auth0/) or check out the [how to use GraphQL](https://www.howtographql.com/) site by Graphcool.

 ## Pre-requisites for Gatsby